-LEAK state (Fig. 5): A state of mitochondrial respiration when $O_2$ flux is maintained at saturating concentrations of $O_2$ and respiratory substrates, and zero ATP-turnover without addition of any experimental uncoupler, as an estimate of the maximal proton leak rate.
+LEAK state (Fig. 5): A state of mitochondrial respiration when O2 flux mainly compensates for the proton leak in the absence of ATP synthesis, without addition of any experimental uncoupler, at kinetically saturating concentrations of $O_2$ and respiratory substrates.
 LEAK respiration can be measured: (1) in the absence of adenylates; (2) after depletion of ADP at maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.
-Oxygen consumption in State 4 represents an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at $J{PP}$ 0.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{PP}$ 0.
+Oxygen consumption in State 4 is an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at $J{PP}$ 0.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{PP}$ =0.